Appeal After a Verdict: When, How, and What Are Your Chances?

 4. Do I need a lawyer for an appeal?

-Yes, a lawyer is mandatory at the court of appeal.
+Yes, a lawyer is mandatory at the Court of Appeal.

-5. How much does an appeal cost?
+5. What does an appeal cost?

 Why Arslan Advocaten?